 Matt thanks Stefan for looking out for Jeremy, then apologizes for being a jerk at practice.
 He wishes Stefan good luck in the game and says the team is lucky to have him.
 After Matt leaves, Damon, who’s been spying from the shadows in the parking lot, busts Stefan for putting vervain in the necklace he gave Elena.
 That’s what allowed her to resists his compulsion.
 Damon says he’ll just seduce her the old-fashioned way, or maybe eat her.

-Stefan says that Damon won’t do that.
+Stefan calls his bluff.
 He knows that deep down, Damon feels something for Elena.
 He still has some humanity inside him, no matter how much he acts like a monster.
 Damon says he’s not acting, so Stefan urges Damon to kill him.
 He’s had 145 years to do it, and he hasn’t.
 Stefan knows Damon hates him because Damon loved Katherine, and he tortures Stefan because Damon still loves her.
 That’s his humanity.